Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

  with a twist, for the bestselling Neil Gaiman novel *American Gods*.
-The novel is an urban fantasy in which the protagonist, Shadow, drives from one US town to the next in order to aid his boss, Wednesday / Odin, in rallying the gods of old, pagan, religions for a war against the gods of the new world, the latter being personifications of media, technology, etc. Since the publication of the novel, an increasing number of its fans have attempted to recreate  journey that Shadow makes by going on similar road trips in the US.
+The novel is an urban fantasy in which the protagonist, Shadow, drives from one US town to the next in order to aid his boss, Wednesday / Odin, in rallying the gods of old, pagan, religions for a war against the gods of the new world, the latter being personifications of media, technology, etc. Since the publication of the novel, an increasing number of its fans have attempted to recreate the journey that Shadow makes by going on similar road trips in the US.
 Additionally, more fans have discovered *American Gods* and become interested in recreating the road trip since the novel was adapted into an internationally successful television show and a bestselling graphic novel series.